The multiple features challenge

 Inspired after a leadership workshop with Martin Forsman at More Intenz, me and my colleague Samuel Spånberger initiated a project to reboot this state.
 After having brainstormed around what we want to achieve, we created project Ernst, referring to the, in Sweden famous, handy and amiable interior designer Ernst Kirchsteiger.
 In his TV show “Sommar med Ernst”, you follow Ernst when he “buys” an old house that someone else has built and gives it love to transform it into his dream house.

 How does Ernst address this challenge?
-He would probably do what we always do:

 - Map the property